panda-planner-dev/pandaPIparser/doc/verify/format.md

 # Plan Verification

-pandaPIparser contains a plan verifier for HTN planning problems formulated in HDDL.
+pandaPIparser contains a plan verifier for HTN planning problems formulated in HDDL (technically, the syntax to formulate solution plans is not part of the HDDL standard, but we extended it accordingly).

-In order to run it, you have to provide pandaPIparser the domain and problem instance as well as the plan you want to verify.
+In order to run the verifier you have to provide pandaPIparser with the domain and problem instance as well as the plan you want to verify.
 You must provide them as three separate text files.
 To run the verifier, invoke pandaPIparser as follows